 Step 3: Installing Piers and Bridge Supports

-Step 4: Adding the Superstructure
+Step 4: Completing the Superstructure

-The superstructure includes all components that directly receive the load, including cables, support beams and latticework.
-To install the superstructure, engineers must harness various materials and assemble structures that maintain support when exposed to wind, gravity and other natural forces.
+To install the superstructure, engineers must harness various materials and assemble structures that maintain support when exposed to wind, gravity and other natural forces present in the area.

 Step 5: Final Quality and Safety Inspections

 Once construction is complete, crews perform safety tests using cranes and bridge booms to ensure that the structure meets all quality standards.
-These tests allow engineers to rule out or address any structural flaws and move forward with installing final paving and electrical systems.
+These tests allow engineers to rule out or address any structural flaws and move forward with installing the final paving and electrical systems.

 How Are Bridges Built Over Water?